-At the office level, BOA will provide more intense structured and comprehensive behavior intervention which may include, but is not limited to, meeting with an administrator, involving family in meetings and mediations, student re-commitment to honor code and CORE 4 principles, functional behavior analysis, individual behavior contracts, and potentially suspension and/or expulsion review.
+At the office level, SVA will provide more intense structured and comprehensive behavior intervention which may include, but is not limited to, meeting with an administrator, involving family in meetings and mediations, student re-commitment to honor code and CARE 4 principles, functional behavior analysis, individual behavior contracts, small group social skills, meetings with the school-based mental health clinician, and potentially suspension and/or expulsion review.
 The complete suspension and expulsion policy can be found later in this handbook.
 The office may also apply logical responses (consequences) for the behavior and students are subject to progressive, ongoing monitoring of their behavior and further meetings as necessary.